How to add shore power to your campervan electrical system to charge leisure batteries from the mains supply.

 Power Converter / Battery Charger

 A converter is another name for a battery charger.
-It takes AC power and converts it to DC to charge the 12v campervan batteries.
+It converts AC power to DC to charge the 12v RV camper batteries.

-If you spend a lot of time at campgrounds with hookup facilities, a converter is the best way to keep your batteries topped up.
+If you spend much time at campgrounds with hookup facilities, a converter is the best way to keep your batteries topped up.

-They’re also useful for topping up the battery bank at home in readiness for camping weekends.
+They’re also helpful for topping up the battery bank at home for camping weekends.

-In the meantime, here’s some tips for choosing the right one for your camper:
+In the meantime, here are some tips for choosing the right one for your camper:

 - Power capacity must be enough to charge the batteries in a “reasonable” time.
 Make sure you take into account any ongoing power usage as the battery is charging too.

-- Look for easy installation units.
-Most converters are easy to install but a few are a bit more tricky.
+- Look for easy-install units.
+Most converters are easy to install, but a few are a bit more tricky.

-- Make sure the converter supports the right battery type – Lithium-ion, Gel, or AGM.
+- Make sure the converter supports the correct battery type – Lithium-ion, Gel, or AGM.

-- For most efficient charging, choose charger with at least 3 stage charging for AGM and Gel batteries
+- For the most efficient charging, choose a charger with at least 3-stage charging for AGM and Gel batteries.

 - For Lithium batteries, choose a smart converter.

 - For an ultra-simple AC installation, just use a converter without extra switched sockets.
-The downside of this is you’ll need to plug the appliances into the converter box so it needs to be in a convenient location.
+The downside is that you’ll need to plug the appliances into the converter box, so it needs to be in a convenient location.

 Working with 240v when your Van is 110v or Vice Versa

-We built our campervan conversion in the UK, so the system expects 220-240v AC power.
-But we travel globally and some countries only provide 110-130v AC – Brazil & the US are just 2 examples.
+We built our van conversion in the UK, so the system expects 220-240v AC power.
+But we travel globally, and some countries only provide 110-130v AC – Brazil & the US are just 2 examples.

 Likewise, if your camper is designed for 110-130v, and you travel to some countries in South America or Europe, the AC supply is 220-240v.

-The RCD should trip to keep you and your electrical system safe, but at the wrong voltage, it might not work correctly either.
-If you don’t have one fitted, you risk significant damage and potential personal injury.
+The RCD should trip to keep you and your electrical system safe, but it might not work correctly at the wrong voltage.
+You risk significant damage and potential personal injury if you don’t have one fitted.

-This is why it is so important to understand what voltage the power supply is BEFORE you hookup.
+This is why it’s essential to understand what voltage the power supply is BEFORE you hook up.

-AC power has a frequency and most countries use 50Hz per second.
-Some countries though, the US included, use 60Hz.
+AC power has a frequency, and most countries use 50Hz per second.
+Some countries, the US included, use 60Hz.

 What if You Don’t have a Transformer?